ElunaLuaEngine/Eluna/docs/INSTALL.md

 `git submodule update`
 3. Compile the core normally (use cmake if needed)

+- If you really dont get how to use git bash (and do try!), you can navigate to the LuaEngine folder and clone [the eluna repository](https://github.com/ElunaLuaEngine/Eluna) there.
+This is not suggested though.

 #Updating
 1. When updating you should take up the `commit hash` you are on, just in case.
 You can get it from git with `git log` for example.